mesonbuild/meson/docs/markdown/Commands.md

 $ meson compile [-h] [-j JOBS] [-l LOAD_AVERAGE] [--clean] [-C BUILDDIR]
 ```

-Builds a default or specified target of a configured meson project.
+Builds a default or a specified target of a configured meson project.

 ```
 optional arguments: